Canceled Games

 Select Your Game

-[Castlevania: Resurrection] [Castlevania: The Bloodletting] [Game.com - Symphony of the Night]
+[Castlevania: Resurrection] [Castlevania: The Bloodletting] [Symphony of the Night - Game.com]

 The Lowdown

-When the complete history of video games is written, one day, the early 90's will be remembered as a time when the 16-bit console wars began to surface and heat up rapidly.
+When the complete history of video games is written, one day, the early 90's will be remembered as a time when the 16-bit console wars were waged and rapidly came to a boil.
 While NEC's PC-Engine (whose later adaptation was known in the west as the Turbo-Grafx 16) had already been running wild in Japan even as far back as 1987, the industry was preparing for a host of new challengers in the form of the Sega Genesis, the Super Nintendo Entertainment System (SNES), the SNK Neo-Geo, and a couple of other bit players.
-What the history lesson is likely to ignore, either out of overt obliviousness or obtuse separation (read: the failure to see the true connection), is that the 16-bit wars represented something more--a most peculiar bridge to the next generation of hardware.
+What the history lesson is likely to ignore, either out of overt obliviousness or an obtuse separation (read: the failure to see the true connection), is that the 16-bit wars represented something more--a most peculiar bridge to the next generation of hardware.

-What makes the 16-bit generation the most unique period in console evolution is that its participants didn't remain inert in preparation for the industry's eventual leap into the shores of 32-bit, which was still, by all accounts, well off technologically; instead, some companies were intent on dabbling further into its potential by bandwaggoning onto a trend started by the PC-Engine.
-That is, NEC was the first company to expand upon its success with 16-bit consoles by introducing a separate version of its PC-Engine that utilized CD-ROM technology.
-The add-on plus its media afforded the system's developers more storage space, a significantly increased amount of RAM, and, most importantly to some, the ability to create CD-quality soundtracks and FMV movies for their now-broader-scope games.
+What makes the 16-bit generation the most unique period in console evolution is that its participants didn't remain inert in preparation for the industry's eventual leap into the shores of 32-bit, which was still, by all accounts, well off technologically; rather, some companies were intent on exploring the bounds of its potential by bandwaggoning onto a trend started by the PC-Engine.
+NEC, that is, was the first company to expand upon its success with 16-bit consoles by introducing an alternate version of its PC-Engine that utilized CD-ROM technology.
+The add-on and its use of optical media afforded the system's developers more storage space, a significantly increased amount of RAM, and, most importantly to some, the ability to create CD-quality soundtracks and FMV movies for their now-broader-scope games.
 Eventually, by 1992, NEC combined these technologies together into one package, creating what we know as the Duo or Turbo-Duo.

 Many problems, however, arose for all those who conformed.
-For one, people weren't really ready for a pseudo-32-bit era because (a) it was too confusing in nature and (b) the price tags for CD-enhanced consoles and their games were just absurd.
-The Neo-Geo alone retailed for sometimes upwards of $300 while the Sega 32X cost about $170 not even considering that it was dependent on the Genesis, which itself still retailed at over $100.
-And even though an inspiring concept that brought forth a lot of promise--which entails the capacity for perfect arcade ports, longer games, sweeping soundtracks, and potential for interactive storytelling using FMV video--such quality in the available game libraries was few and far between, and developers never truly realized the systems' potential.
+For one, people weren't really ready for a pseudo-32-bit era because (a) the use of add-on technology was too confusing in nature and (b) the price tags for CD-enhanced consoles and their games were just absurd.
+The Neo-Geo, alone, retailed for sometimes upwards of $300 while the Sega 32X was priced at around $170 (not even considering that it was dependent on the Genesis, which itself still retailed at over $100).
+And even though an inspiring concept that brought forth a lot of promise--which entails the capacity for perfect arcade ports, longer games, sweeping soundtracks, and potential for interactive storytelling using FMV video--high-quality titles were few and far between, game libraries hardly enhanced by their presence; developers never truly realized the systems' potential.

 The Game Explained

-The Sega 32X (known as the Sega Genesis 32X in the U.S., the Sega Super 32X in Japan, and the Sega Mega 32X in Europe and other PAL countries), in theory, contributed very little to the world of Castlevania.
+The Sega 32X (known in the U.S. as the Sega Genesis 32X , in Japan as the Sega Super 32X, and in Europe and other PAL countries as the Sega Mega 32X), in theory, contributed very little to the world of Castlevania.
 If you're reading this, I'd bet, you've probably never even heard of a Castlevania: The Bloodletting or know of its tale.
-But the 32X is significant in this respect because Bloodletting's never having appeared in its library of games is perhaps one of the best things to ever happen to the series as a whole.
+But the 32X is significant in this respect, because Bloodletting's never having appeared in its library of games is perhaps one of the best things to ever happen to the series as a whole.
 To put it simply: By appearing on the system, it would have gone down in flames with the 32X and would have thus become another in a long line of lost titles.
-This is something Konami couldn't possibly afford after the series' virtual disappearance between the time of Super Castlevania 4 and Bloodlines.
+This is something Konami couldn't possibly afford after the series' virtual disappearance between the time of Super Castlevania IV and Bloodlines, when the comany was burying its legacy by creating entries for every obscure and short-lived platform on the market.
 Instead, Bloodletting's significance is purely derived from what it eventually became.
 But more on that in a moment.

 The preamble: As we know, the PC-Engine, both pre- and post-CD-enhancement, was extremely popular in Japan and gave Nintendo and its consoles a real run for their money during the period of 1987 to 1994.
 And as we can say with even more certainty, Konami was of course all over it.
-In 1993, Konami released for the CD-based PC-Engine one of the series' strongest pillars in the form of Dracula X: Rondo of Blood.
-Konami used the system's powerful hardware to create a game full of life and energy backed by one of the most stirring soundtracks ever created.
+IKonami in 1993 released for the CD-based PC-Engine one of the series' strongest pillars in the form of Dracula X: Chi no Rondo.
+Konami used the system's powerful hardware to create a game known for its whimsical graphics, a high-energy presentation, traditional side-crolling action afforded new life thanks to terrific level design, and one of the most stirring soundtracks ever created.
 Unfortunately, because of the demise of the Turbo-Duo in the mid-90's, the game never knew U.S. or PAL counterparts.
 Still, Konami knew it had a winner on its hands and was intent on sharing the game's world of ideas regardless of confusing legal issues that prevented the company from porting Rondo over to other 16-bit consoles.

 News arrived to publications that a unique Castlevania title was coming to Sega's Genesis via its 32X add-on.
-Early screenshots revealed a game that very much looked to be in the vein of Rondo of Blood--that is, a stage-by-stage experience with that same sense of open-ended adventure and exploration.
-But it wasn't meant to be: For developers, creating new titles for the 32X was fast becoming a risky proposition what with the Saturn and the Sony Playstation on the way.
-Konami was one such concerned developer.
+Early screenshots revealed a game that very much looked to be in the vein of Rondo of Blood--that is, the classic stage-by-stage formula enhanced by that same sense of open-ended adventure and exploration.
+But it wasn't meant to be: For developers and publishers, creating and marketing new titles for the 32X was fast becoming a risky proposition what with the Saturn and the Sony PlayStation on the way.
+Among the concerned publishers was Konami.
 Considering the lack of details available, it wouldn't be entirely fair to call the game "canceled."
-Rather, its resources were instead collected and parlayed into another project whose final product would appear on the Sony Playstation in 1997.
+Rather, its resources were instead collected and parlayed into another project whose final product would in 1997 appear on the Sony PlayStation.
 You know it as Castlevania: Symphony of the Night.

 The Heroes